grootste/playwright-1/README.md

 ### Resilient • No flaky tests

 **Auto-wait**.
-Playwright waits for elements to be actionable prior to performing actions.
+Playwright waits for elements to be actionable before performing actions.
 It also has a rich set of introspection events.
-The combination of the two eliminates the need for artificial timeouts - a primary cause of flaky tests.
+Combining the two eliminates the need for artificial timeouts - a primary cause of flaky tests.

 **Web-first assertions**.
 Playwright assertions are created specifically for the dynamic web.
 Checks are automatically retried until the necessary conditions are met.

 **Tracing**.
-Configure test retry strategy, capture execution trace, videos and screenshots to eliminate flakes.
+Configure test retry strategy, capture execution trace, videos, and screenshots to eliminate flakes.

 ### No trade-offs • No limits

 Browsers run web content belonging to different origins in different processes.
 Playwright is aligned with the architecture of the modern browsers and runs tests out-of-process.
 This makes Playwright free of the typical in-process test runner limitations.

 **Multiple everything**.
-Test scenarios that span multiple tabs, multiple origins and multiple users.
+Test scenarios that span multiple tabs, multiple origins, and multiple users.
 Create scenarios with different contexts for different users and run them against your server, all in one test.

 **Trusted events**.
-Hover elements, interact with dynamic controls and produce trusted events.
-Playwright uses real browser input pipeline indistinguishable from the real user.
+Hover elements, interact with dynamic controls, and produce trusted events.
+Playwright uses a real browser input pipeline indistinguishable from the real user.

 Test frames, pierce Shadow DOM.
 Playwright selectors pierce shadow DOM and allow entering frames seamlessly.

 ### Full isolation • Fast execution

 **Browser contexts**.
 Playwright creates a browser context for each test.
-Browser context is equivalent to a brand new browser profile.
+Browser context is equivalent to a brand-new browser profile.
 This delivers full test isolation with zero overhead.
 Creating a new browser context only takes a handful of milliseconds.

 **Log in once**.
 Save the authentication state of the context and reuse it in all the tests.
 This bypasses repetitive log-in operations in each test, yet delivers full isolation of independent tests.

 ### Powerful Tooling

 **[Codegen](https://playwright.dev/docs/codegen)**.
 Generate tests by recording your actions.
-Save them into any language.
+Save them in any language.

 **[Playwright inspector](https://playwright.dev/docs/inspector)**.
-Inspect page, generate selectors, step through the test execution, see click points and explore execution logs.
+Inspect the page, generate selectors, step through the test execution, see click points, and explore execution logs.

 **[Trace Viewer](https://playwright.dev/docs/trace-viewer)**.
 Capture all the information to investigate the test failure.
-Playwright trace contains test execution screencast, live DOM snapshots, action explorer, test source and many more.
+Playwright trace contains test execution screencast, live DOM snapshots, action explorer, test source, and many more.

 Looking for Playwright for [TypeScript](https://playwright.dev/docs/intro), [JavaScript](https://playwright.dev/docs/intro), [Python](https://playwright.dev/python/docs/intro), [.NET](https://playwright.dev/dotnet/docs/intro), or [Java](https://playwright.dev/java/docs/intro)?